 GED® Test/HSED Testing

-Mid-State Technical College offers computer-based GED® and HSED Testing to give adults the opportunity to earn a high school credential and measure their readiness for college and career.
+Mid-State Technical College offers computer-based GED® testing and multiple HSED options to give adults the opportunity to earn a secondary credential and measure their readiness for college and career.

-This page summarizes the GED and HSED requirements and provides information about the tests and how to get started, schedule, and prepare.
+This page summarizes the GED and HSED requirements and provides information about the credentials and how to get started, schedule, and prepare.
 You'll also find information about test day, scores, and transcript requests.
-If you still have general questions about GED and HSED testing, please contact the Testing Center (715.422.5443) or testingcenter@mstc.edu.
-Questions about GED or HSED orientation or preparation should be directed to the Academic Learning Center (715.422.5496).
+If you still have general questions about GED and HSED options, please contact the Academic Learning Center (715.422.5470 or alc@mstc.edu).

 What is the difference between the GED and HSED?

-Wisconsin offers two types of high school equivalency credentials: the Certificate of General Educational Development® (GED) and the High School Equivalency Diploma (HSED).
+Wisconsin offers two types of secondary credentials: the Certificate of General Educational Development® (GED) and the High School Equivalency Diploma (HSED).
 The GED consists of four GED tests—Reasoning Through Language Arts, Mathematical Reasoning, Science, and Social Studies—plus a Civics test in Wisconsin.
-The HSED consists of the four GED tests, the Civics test, plus a unit of study in career awareness, employability skills, and health.

 What help can I get from Mid-State?